AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 **Note:** We still need to determine the hole diameter for the entrance and exit plates so for now the Fusion rendition has a solid plate.

-Between these plates will be the filter shelf insert, a series of angled shelves that serve to both shelter the holes during routine filtration and also return sand during backwash.
+Between these plates will be the filter shelf insert, a series of suspended, angled shelves that serve to both shelter the holes during routine filtration and also return sand during backwash.
 Below is the center plate, a component of the filter shelf insert.

 ![filter_center_plate](https://raw.githubusercontent.com/AguaClara/horizontal_filtration/master/images/filter_center_plate.JPG)